resim-ai/open-core/docs/resim/metrics/metrics_data.md

 > NB: GroupedMetricsData can be indexed, and should be indexed by other GroupedMetricsData, with the same groups and lengths!

 > Tip: Generally, if you put GroupedMetricsData into a chart, it will make a "list" of charts - one for each group present.
 You can pick which chart you want using a dropdown menu.
 Some of these are not yet fully implemented in the UI yet.
+See the [Metrics types docs](./metric_types.md) for more on this.

 ## Using metrics data